nus-cs2113-AY2425S1/ip/docs/README.md

     eg. Do not use `|`, `<`, `>`.

+- Date/time must be entered in the format DD-MM-YYYY HHMM.

+    eg. In `deadline TASK_DESCRIPTION by DEADLINE_TIME`, you must provide the `DEADLINE_TIME` parameter as such, `05-10-2024 1400`, for 5 October 2024 2:00 PM.

+- Date adjustments will automatically be made for invalid inputs from 29 to 31

+    eg. February dates (29, 30, or 31) will be set to the last valid date of February.

+    eg. 31 will be adjusted to the last valid date for months with only 30 days.

 ### Listing all tasks: `list`
 Displays all tasks in the task list, along with their completion status and details.
 Tasks are shown in the order they were added.